 Furthermore, the Strategy for Risk Assumption is updated continuously, but at least every three years.
-The Board of Directors of the Issuer approved the current Strategy for Risk Assumption on 10 December 2019.
+The Board of Directors approved the current Strategy for Risk Assumption on 10 December 2019.

-OTP Factoring was established in 1998 in Hungary.
-The Issuer's management believes that OTP Factoring is the largest debt management company in Hungary.
-The Issuer's Management Committee approved the OTP Group's current debt handling strategy in December 2019.
+OTP Factoring Ltd. was established in 1998 in Hungary.
+The Issuer's management believes that OTP Factoring Ltd. is one of the largest debt management company in Hungary.
+The Issuer's Management Committee (the "Management Committee") approved the OTP Group's current debt handling strategy in December 2019.

-The focus of the strategy is the implementation of efficient, uniform and flexible debt management activity at group level, including organisational optimisation of collection at the subsidiary banks.
-According to the strategy, debt management activity is operated by an organisation independent of business and risk units at the level of the entire OTP Group.
+The focus of the strategy is the implementation of efficient, uniform and flexible debt management activity at bank group level.
+Debt management is operated by an organisation independent of business and risk units at the level of the entire OTP Group.
 In this way, the organisational separation of good and bad loans within the bank is achieved, taking into consideration the local size of the operation.

 Rather than selling non-performing assets at distressed prices on a large scale, the OTP Group decided to manage non-performing clients itself which, in the long term, has created value to the OTP Group.
-Especially in recent years this approach has resulted in potentially higher non-performing loan levels as compared to its competitors who have taken the approach of selling non-performing loans on a large scale.
-The primary objective of the OTP Bank Group is to reduce the NPL rate by rapidly reducing the NPL portfolio, meaning that it is possible to decide on the involvement of qualified external subcontractors or external sales based on a set of criteria to be developed.
-Nevertheless, the OTP Group believes that investing in in-house collection capabilities results in value creation for its shareholders.
+Especially in recent years this approach has resulted in potentially higher non-performing loan ("NPL") levels as compared to its competitors who have taken the approach of selling non-performing loans on a large scale.
+The primary objective of the OTP Group is to reduce the NPL rate by rapidly reducing the NPL portfolio, meaning that it is possible to decide on the involvement of qualified external subcontractors or external sales based on a set of criteria to be developed.
+Nevertheless, the OTP Group believes that investing in in-house or intra-group collection capabilities results in value creation for its shareholders.